 The LFS records information about all members of a household so it is possible to look at family and household characteristics.
+This aspect of the data has most commonly been used to monitor labour market participation in households, a recent update of which appeared in the November 2004 edition of Labour Market Trends.
 Information about women with dependent children, including lone mothers, is available from the LFS and is used to monitor their participation in the labour market, and to help assess the support needed by working mothers, through childcare provision and other policies.
-This information was helpful to the Employment Select Committee when it looked at provisions for working mothers.
 There is also interest in questions such as whether unemployed people tend to have unemployed partners and whether people on low earnings are often in low income households.
-Rather more work on employment and earnings at the household or family level has probably been done by academic researchers, using the LFS over a 10 year period, for example4.
-The new data which has recently become available from the LFS on incomes should contribute further to the debate on low income households and the concept of a minimum wage.
+Rather more work on employment and earnings at the household or family level has been done by academic researchers, using the LFS over a 10 year period, for example4.
+Data from the LFS on incomes has contributed to the debate on low income households and the concept of a minimum wage.